 How to stop it

-Thanks to biology and genetics, it’s an unavoidable truth that our beautiful boobs will one day sag.
-The silver lining, however, is that most of the external factors that Dr. Farouzanpour attributes to sagging fall within our control, which means we can easily delay the inevitable (without turning to surgery).
+Thanks to biology and genetics, it’s an unavoidable truth that our beautiful boobs can eventually sag (which doesn’t make them any less beautiful by the way, just an inevitable truth).
+The silver lining, however, is that most of the external factors that Dr. Farouzanpour attributes to sagging fall within our control, which means we can easily delay sagging (without turning to surgery).

 1. Wear a supportive sports bra